Here you will find a quality collection of third grade writing prompts that give students plenty of ideas to write about.

 8. Explain how you help out at home.

 9. Write the characteristics of your dad or brother.

 10. Create a new rule for your school.
 Explain what it would change.

-11. If you could travel anywhere in the world, where would it be?
-Why?
+11. If you could travel anywhere in the world, where would it be and why?

 13. Retell a story that a family member told you.

-14. On state testing, should third grade writing prompts be included?
+14. Should third grade writing prompts be included on standardized tests?
 Why or why not?

 17. Imagine you are Bigfoot.
 Describe what your life would be like.

 18. Write about a time you were lost.